Adaptive immune system: In insects

+In bacteria

+CRISPR is a term in DNA research.
+It stands for clustered regularly-interspaced short palindromic repeats.
+These are part of the genetic code in prokaryotes: most bacteria and archaea have it.
+It is their defence against attack by viruses.
+Its structure and function was discovered in the 21st century.

+CRISPR has a lot of short repeated sequences.
+These sequences are part of an adaptive immune system for prokaryotes.
+It allows them to remember and counter the bacteriophages which prey on them.
+They work as a kind of acquired immune system for bacteria.

 Immunological memory

 When B cells and T cells are activated some become memory B cells and some memory T cells.
 Throughout the lifetime of an animal these memory cells form a database of effective B and T lymphocytes.
 Upon interaction with a previously encountered antigen, the appropriate memory cells are selected and activated.
 In this manner, the second and subsequent exposures to an antigen produce a stronger and faster immune response.
 This is "adaptive" in the sense that the body's immune system prepares itself for future challenges, but is "maladaptive" of course if the receptors are autoimmune.
 Immunological memory can be in the form of either passive short-term memory or active long-term memory.

 Passive memory

 Passive memory is usually short-term, lasting between a few days and several months.
 Newborn infants have had no prior exposure to microbes and are particularly vulnerable to infection.
 Several layers of passive protection are provided by the mother.
 In utero, maternal IgG is transported directly across the placenta, so that, at birth, human babies have high levels of antibodies, with the same range of antigen specificities as their mother.
 Breast milk contains antibodies (mainly IgA) that are transferred to the gut of the infant, protecting against bacterial infections, until the newborn can synthesize its own antibodies.

 This is passive immunity because the fetus does not actually make any memory cells or antibodies: It only borrows them.
 Short-term passive immunity can also be transferred artificially from one individual to another via antibody-rich serum.